awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 }
 ```

-For SwiftUI, we do not yet support automatic collection of screen view events, you need to disable screen view event by setting `configuration.isTrackScreenViewEvents = false`, see the next configuration steps.
+For SwiftUI, we do not yet support automatic collection of screen view events, you need to disable screen view event by setting `configuration.isTrackScreenViewEvents = false`, see the [configuration](#configuration-update) steps.

 ### 4.Start  using